 Trigonometry Placement Study Guide

-The Mathematics Dept at UT Tyler is not responsible for the maintenance or content of any of the following links.
+The mathematics department at UT Tyler is not responsible for the maintenance or content of any of the following links.

 - The Trigonometric Functions: A good general page that covers (succinctly) much of what is required.

-- ACE Practice Tests: Practice tests located under chapter four.
+- ACE Practice Tests: Practice tests located under Chapter 4.

 - Unit Circle and the Trigonometric Functions sin(x), cos(x) and tan(x): Applet to play with and help you learn.